djrlj694/Makefile-Xcode/.make/README.md

 1. To avoid a conflict with a file of the same name;
 2. To improve performance.

+### Intermediate Targets

+An intermediate target corresponds to a file that is needed on the way from a source file to a target file.
+It typically is a temporary file that is needed only once to generate the target after the source changed.
+The `make` command automatically removes files that are identified as intermediate targets.
+In other words, such files that did not exist before a `make` run executed do not  exist after a `make` run.

 # References

 1. https://www.cl.cam.ac.uk/teaching/0910/UnixTools/make.pdf